laurahspencer/LabNotebook/_posts/2019-08-12-QuantSeq-library-prep-prep.md

 - Quantify remaining RNA
 - Concentrate samples that need it
 - Check quality of RNA?
+- Figure out how to quickly spin down well plates - need to do that frequently during protocol
 - Test whole protocol with 8 "extra" samples